ArthurSonzogni/chromiumos-platform2/hiberman/README.md

 In an old traditional disk partitioning scheme, the partition layout is fixed at build time and very challenging to change once set up.
 The Logical Volume Manager (LVM) allows straightforward dynamic creation and destruction of logical volumes that effectively work like partitions.
-Chrome OS uses a "thinpool" to support logical volumes, meaning that storage space from the underlying disk isn't reserved until a process tries to write to a previously unused region of a logical volume.
+ChromeOS uses a "thinpool" to support logical volumes, meaning that storage space from the underlying disk isn't reserved until a process tries to write to a previously unused region of a logical volume.